google/starlark-go/doc/spec.md

 ```

 <b>Implementation note:</b>
-Sets are an optional feature of the Go implementation of Skylark.
+Sets are an optional feature of the Go implementation of Starlark.

 ### sorted